Konstantin8105/Matrix-Multiply-Part1/README.md

 [ 4 5 ]
 ```

 Now, you see the square matrix with 2 rows and 2 columns.
-Like you understood, values can be any.
+As you understood know, values can be any.
 So, a little example for matrix multiplication looks like that:

 ```